coreshop/CoreShop/CONTRIBUTING.md

 ## Set up local development environment
 This guide outlines the steps to set up CoreShop for development on your local machine.
 ### Prerequisites:
 * Docker Desktop: Ensure you have Docker Desktop installed and running on your system.
-You can find download and installation instructions for Windows, Mac and Linux here: https://docs.docker.com/desktop/
+You can find download and installation instructions for Windows, Mac and Linux here: https://docs.docker.com/desktop/ or
+* OrbStack (macOS only): Ensure you have OrbStack installed on your system.
+You can find download and installation instructions here: https://orbstack.dev/

 ### Step 1: Build docker images
 Navigate to the cloned CoreShop directory in your terminal, and run the following command to build the Docker images: